joeyio/bank-sentinel/README.md

 # bank-sentinel

 ## about
 An ML-approach to predicting bank failure.
-A part of the requirements for CPTR 435 Machine lLearning and ECON 328 Money and Banking.
+A part of the requirements for CPTR 435 Machine Learning and ECON 328 Money and Banking.

 Data is to be retrieved from the FDIC using their BankFind API from https://banks.data.fdic.gov/docs/#/Structure/searchInstitutions